Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Jumat, 27 Maret 2026 06.42.34 UTC
+- WIB: Jumat, 27 Maret 2026 10.25.07 UTC
-- WITA: Jumat, 27 Maret 2026 07.42.34 UTC
+- WITA: Jumat, 27 Maret 2026 11.25.07 UTC
-- WIT: Jumat, 27 Maret 2026 08.42.34 UTC
+- WIT: Jumat, 27 Maret 2026 12.25.07 UTC

 Kutipan Inspiratif:
-"Technology without hatred can be a blessing.
-Technology with hatred is always a disaster."
+"I have never considered a difference of opinion in politics, in religion, in philosophy, as a cause for withdrawing from a friend."

-Kategori: technology
+Kategori: friendship